gee2789/gee2789.github.io/_posts/2017-04-27-making_the_jump_to_coding_bootcamps.markdown

 ---
 layout: post
-title:  "Making the Jump to Coding Bootcamp"
+title:  "Making the Jump to Coding Bootcamps"
 date:   2017-04-27 13:19:44 +0000
 ---